 Stamped provides schema through both its widget and a separate SEO snippet feature.
 The SEO snippet is a separate piece of code from the visible review widget.

 Common issue: Stamped's SEO snippet must be installed separately from the review widget.
 Many store owners install the visible widget (star ratings and reviews you can see) but skip the SEO snippet installation (the invisible schema code).
-The result: reviews display on the page, but no structured data exists for Google to read.
+The result: reviews display on the page, but no structured data exists for AI engines or Google to read.

 Fix: Follow Stamped's documentation to install the SEO snippet code, which is separate from the main widget.
 It goes in your theme's product template and adds the JSON-LD schema.
 After installation, verify with the Rich Results Test.